 Report any suspected passport theft to your country's embassy or consulate and to the local police.
 Obtain a police report.
 To apply for an "Emergency Travel Document" or temporary passport, bring the police report, a copy of your travel itinerary, your carta d'identità

-(if you have one), and a copy of your passport (if you have one) to the embassy or consulate.17.
+(if you have one), and a copy of your passport (if you have one) to the embassy or consulate.16.
 Do I have to carry both my passports when I travel internationally?

 No, that's not advisable and could cause confusion or worse.
 That's particularly true when you are entering/exiting one of your countries of citizenship.
 In fact, some countries do not tolerate dual citizenship and could react quite negatively to your presenting two passports.

 Keep in mind that each country enforces its own immigration laws, not the immigration laws of other countries.
-If the country you are entering is curious how you managed to stay in another country for a "long" period of time, you may either refuse to answer (if legally permitted, as for U.S. citizens entering the U.S.) or state the truth, that you were legally permitted to stay, and/or that the other country did not stamp your passport.19.
+If the country you are entering is curious how you managed to stay in another country for a "long" period of time, you may either refuse to answer (if legally permitted, as for U.S. citizens entering the U.S.) or state the truth, that you were legally permitted to stay, and/or that the other country did not stamp your passport.
+(Many countries do not routinely stamp passports, and thus the absence of a stamp has no particular significance.)18.
 Should I lie?

 No. Lying is a serious offense in most countries.
-Don't do it, either verbally or in writing.20.
+Don't do it, either verbally or in writing.19.
 What about airline check-in?
 Which passport(s) should I present?